NGS2Montage/montage/README.md

   ```
   python3 -m venv env
   ```
-  c. open a new terminal into /montage/env/bin
-  d. . ./env/bin/activate
+  c.
   ```
-  source activate
+   . ./env/bin/activate
   ```

-3. From the other terminal, run:
+3. You should see (env) at prompt, then run:
     ```
     pip3 install -r requirements.txt
     ```